~ TENSHI NO UTA II ~

 Riot / Telenet

 There would be no big surprises this time.
 The first Tenshi no Uta was a stunner, a one-dollar toss-in equipped with the gameplay, soundtrack, story, and spirit of an all-time classic.
 Tenshi II would not be sneaking up on me in similar fashion; in fact, in light of its predecessor's incredible showing, I expected nothing short of excellence from it.
 Riot went with a safe and smart game plan for II, delivering a product that relies on and succeeds via the strengths of its forerunner.
 It's a sequel broader in scope than its already-epic progenitor--if not quite as impeccable in execution.
 Once again, players are granted a seat placed far above the action, an advantageous perspective for exploring the featured realm and its many labyrinths.
-The sprites are not quite as lovably tiny this time, though everything is a bit more colorful, even bordering on cartoonish at times, both out on the field...
+The sprites are not quite as lovably tiny this time, but everything is a bit more colorful, even bordering on cartoonish at times, both out on the field...

 ...and within the confines of combat.